Diabetic Retinopathy Stages: Symptoms, Treatment, and Prevention Guide

 Can Diabetic Retinopathy Be Treated?

-These treatments usually stabilises vision and prevents further visual loss but rarely restores vision back to normal.
+However, once retinal damage has occurred due to diabetic retinopathy, it is generally irreversible.
 “This is why it is so important for patients to present themselves at early stages to maintain their vision.
 Since our retina is nerve tissue, once it is damaged, it cannot regenerate to its original state.
 In other words, the damage is irreversible”, explained Dr Tara.

-With yearly screenings, any retinopathy can be easily detected.
-Apart from regular examination, prevention also comes in the form of good control of diabetes.
-Many people who have diabetes for 15 to 20 years with good control of the disease still maintain a good vision.
+Effective diabetes management, including lifestyle changes, a balanced diet, and proper medication, is key to delaying or preventing diabetic eye problems.
 “New studies have also shown that if diabetes is well-controlled from the time of diagnosis, a diabetic can delay the progression of the complications for up to 20 years,” said Dr Tara.

 “In the past, diabetic retinopathy was more commonly seen in the older age group.
 Now, with patients being diagnosed with diabetes at a younger age, we see diabetic retinopathy occurring more and more in the working age population”, Dr Tara elaborated.
 Thus, awareness of the complications of diabetes and the importance of screening cannot be emphasised enough.

-Annual screening of the retina is recommended for people with diabetes.
-Once diabetic retinopathy has been detected, screening schedule can be as frequent as every two to nine months.
+Annual eye screenings are recommended for anyone with diabetes.
+Once diabetic retinopathy is detected, the screening schedule may need to be adjusted to every two to nine months, depending on the severity of the condition.

 Managing diabetes effectively can help prevent or delay the progression of diabetes eye problems like diabetic retinopathy.
 Therefore good control of diabetes from the start in terms of lifestyle, diet, medication and also blood pressure and cholesterol can help prevent or delay the complications of diabetes.